LushasiK/Stz_rabies_reservoir/README.md

 16. STzdog_pop_matrix: Dog population data matrix for the study site
 17. STzHumanPopMat_CellByMonth_2010-01-01_to_2020-12-31: Human population matrix for the study site in southern Tanzania from 2010 to 2020
 18. Vacc_coverage_summary_STzdists: Summary statistics of vaccination coverage by district across the study site
+19. VaccinationRounds: Shows annual intervals of vaccination campaigns
+20. Vaccinated_cleaned: Contains number of dogs vaccinated in each round of vaccination campaign in study districts
+21. Transects_cleaned: Dog vaccination transect data
+22. NBS2012_VillagePop_matched: Human population data for the study districts
+23.	human_pop_growth: Estimated human population growth rate in the study districts
+24. EstimatedDogs2015: Contains estimated dog population and vaccination coverage of the study districts

 To run '6c.create_human_pop_Ngoro' and '6d.create_human_pop_Seren' the file 'data/tza_ppp_2012.tif' is called.
 This is not included due to size but can be downloaded from the WorldPop website (https://www.worldpop.org/)